 Who We Are

-Christian Health Services (PNG) or CHS formerly Churches Medical Council of PNG Inc is the organization representing all churches involved in the health ministry at the provincial, regional and national level.
-It is recognised by the National Gervernment as the body representing all the churches providing health service in partnership with the Government.
+Christian Health Services (PNG), formerly known as the Churches Medical Council of PNG Inc, is an organization representing all churches involved in the health ministry at the provincial, regional, and national level.
+We are recognized by the National Government as the body that represents all churches providing health services in partnership with the Government.

-At the provincial level, the Executive Director liases with the provincial health authority depending on the number of church agencies involved with health work in a province.
-There may be a church government health liaison officer elected by provincial or regional CHS to report to the Executive Director on all health work at the provincial level.
+At the provincial level, our Executive Director works with the provincial health authority, depending on the number of church agencies involved with health work in a province.
+Additionally, a church government health liaison officer may be elected by the provincial or regional CHS to report to the Executive Director on all health work at the provincial level.

 Our Main Objectives